+■ DUE OCTOBER 15, 2021

-- DUE OCTOBER 16, 2017 - You need to consult three sources to assist in the completion of the Capstone project. - If necessary, ask your mentor for source suggestions. - The bibliography portion of the annotated bibliography is a list of sources using proper MLA format.
+- You need to consult two credible and relevant sources to assist in the completion of the Capstone project.
+You must choose two different source types. - If necessary, ask your mentor for source suggestions. - The bibliography portion of the annotated bibliography is a list of sources using proper MLA format.

 Whitehead, Simon.
 The Complete Book of Coaching Youth Soccer.
 Chicago: Contemporary Books, 1991.
+Print.

-The annotated portion of the annotated bibliography requires you to summarize and evaluate the source in a paragraph of at least 5 sentences.
+• The annotated portion of the annotated bibliography requires you to summarize and evaluate the source in a paragraph of at least 5 sentences.
 In this paragraph, you explain what information is contained in the source and how you might use it to help complete your Capstone project.